LightAndLight/snake-wrangling-talk/slides/propertytesting.md

 1. Generate random Python program
 2. Compile it with `python3` (running it could diverge!)
-3. Assert something about the result
+3. Assert something about the result (exit code, stdout, stderr)

 ##

 You don't need to remember the whole language

 <div class="notes">
+The Python language reference is big and not awesomely written.
+There's edge cases hidden away there.

 You don't need to load the language reference into your brain while you write.
 You can write your best approximation, run the test suite, and it will tell you where you screwed up
 </div>